Ubadah ibn al-Samit: Early life

-When the Meccan Muslims were migrating to seek refuge in Yathrib (now Medina), 'Ubadah and his fellow Banu Aws and Khazraji provided shelter to them as Muhammad immediately instructed 'Ubadah to take an oath of brotherhood with the Muhajireen named Abu Marthad al-Ghanwi.
+When the Meccan Muslims were migrating to seek refuge in Yathrib (now Medina), 'Ubadah and his fellow Banu Aws and Khazraji provided shelter to them as Muhammad immediately instructed 'Ubadah to take an oath of brotherhood with the Muhajirun named Abu Marthad al-Ghanwi.

 Battles under Muhammad

-During Muhammad's stay in Yathrib, 'Ubadah participated at the battle of Badr, which elevated his status as a patron of Islam in the view of Muslim scholars and earned him the title of al-Badri, which is bestowed to Muslims who attended the battle.
+During Muhammad's stay in Yathrib, 'Ubadah participated at the Battle of Badr, which elevated his status as a patron of Islam in the view of Muslim scholars and earned him the title of al-Badri, which is bestowed to Muslims who attended the battle.
 'Ubadah gave his testimony in regards to the aftermath of the battle when the Muslim army discussed their prisoners of war.

-'Ubadah also participated in the battle of Uhud.
+'Ubadah also participated in the Battle of Uhud.

-After the ancident between the Banu Qaynuqa tribe and Muhammad, 'Ubadah announced that he had annulled the alliance with Banu Qaynuqa, and it was this incident that led to the revelation of and from Allah to Muhammad.
-'Ubadah's position as a respected head clan superseded Abdallah ibn Ubay's (another Khazraji chief) support of the Jews.
-In the end, the entire clan instead followed 'Ubadah and supported Muhammad and they expelled the Banu Qaynuqa Jews from Medina and took their date palm gardens as holy war benefit for the city's Muslim community before continuing to serve in the Battle of Khandaq.
+After the incident between the Banu Qaynuqa tribe and Muhammad, 'Ubadah announced that he had annulled the alliance with the Banu Qaynuqa, and it was this incident that led to the revelation of and from God to Muhammad.
+'Ubadah's position as a respected head of the clan superseded Abd Allah ibn Ubayy's (another Khazraji chief) support of the Jews.
+In the end, the entire clan instead followed 'Ubadah and supported Muhammad and they expelled the Banu Qaynuqa Jews from Medina and took their date palm gardens as a holy war benefit for the city's Muslim community before continuing to serve in the Battle of Khandaq.
 In January 627, the Ansaris under 'Ubadah and his colleague, Sa'd ibn 'Ubadah, led an expedition against the Banu Mustaliq tribe.
 The raid was successful and they took 200 families captive, along with 200 camels, 5,000 sheep, goats, and a large quantity of household goods.
 However, during the battle 'Ubadah unintentionally killed one of his Ansari clansmen, Hisham ibn Subabah.
-Sometime after the treaty of Hudaybiyya, 'Ubadah fought in the Battle of Khaybar.
+Sometime after the Treaty of Hudaybiyya, 'Ubadah fought in the Battle of Khaybar.

 'Ubadah participated in virtually all military expeditions personally led by Muhammad before his death.